szilvia-csernus/spotify-playlist-generator/README.md

 Music Playlist Generator, using the OpenAI API and the Spotify API.
 A single line of command generates a playlist on the connected Spotify account.

-Example command: `python app.py -p "Thank God It's Monday!" -n 10 -m "gpt-4o"`
+Example command: `python app.py -p "Rainy Days" -n 10 -m "gpt-4o"`

 Arguments: